plhandfield/R-Quick-Reference/README.md

 ls()                                        # List the variables in the environement

 ## Read CSV
-read.csv("input.csv")                               # Read a csv in the workspace write.csv(data, "output.csv")                       # Write a csv in the workspace.
+read.csv("input.csv")                               # Read a local csv from the workspace counties=read.csv("http://www.a.com/data.csv")      # Read a csv from the internet write.csv(data, "output.csv")                       # Write a csv in the workspace.
 This will add row numbers. write.csv(data, "output.csv", row.names = FALSE)    # Save csv without row number